 In 1961 South Africa left the British Commonwealth to avoid expulsion over its apartheid laws.
 At the same time, Australian Prime Minister Robert Menzies publicly defended South Africa's right to pass such laws.

-Contemporary apartheid in Australia
+Examples of contemporary apartheid in Australia

 It is not easy to recognise elements of apartheid in Australia.
 Often it takes outsiders to make the comparison.